Wind-WindKids/winding/samples/sophieandwind/winter.md

 @right: page, image
 Interior of a Waymo, California scenery visible through the windows — palm trees, low hills, and cars on the road as the vehicle leaves SFO.
 A large central display shows the  Bay Area route from *SFO* to *Sunnyvale* with a 34 mi indicator.

+Two kids in the back of a driverless car, looking out at sunlit streets lined with palm trees and mountains in the distance.

 @right.viewpoint: from the back of the vehicle, pointing forward

 @waymo.interior: +realism

---
-waymo_ride: page, portrait-oriented, image
---
-@image:
-Two kids in the back of a driverless car, looking out at sunlit streets lined with palm trees and mountains in the distance.

 --